 A dog is looking for a good place to bury his bone.
 Can you work out where he started and ended in each case?
 What possible routes could he have taken?

 Imagine a pyramid which is built in square layers of small cubes.
 If we number the cubes from the top, starting with 1, can you picture which cubes are directly below this first cube?

-Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?
+Can you fit the tangram pieces into the outline of this goat and giraffe?